Fiat will attempt U.S. listing only if merged with Chrysler

-TURIN Italy Fiat FIA.MI will not seek a U.S. listing if its merger with Chrysler to form Dutch-registered Fiat Chrysler Automobiles fails, in the case that enough of the shareholders who voted against it exercise their exit rights, its CEO said on Friday.
+TURIN, Italy Aug 1 Fiat will not seek a U.S. listing if its merger with Chrysler to form Dutch-registered Fiat Chrysler Automobiles fails, in the case that enough of the shareholders who voted against it exercise their exit rights, its CEO said on Friday.

 Shareholders approved the merger earlier on Friday with a two-thirds majority.
 Around 8 percent of all Fiat shareholders, however, voted against the move to merge Fiat and Chrysler into Dutch-registered Fiat Chrysler Automobiles (FCA).